• Home

 In the Black Farmer’s Index, we offer a region-by-region listing of Black farms.
 The data is ever-growing, so if you have a farmer to add, we welcome the addition.

-Kjersten Jacson Shivers, Apprentice (former)
+Kjersten Jacson Shivers, Apprentice (Spring/Summer 2021)

-Jules Brown, Jr., Intern (former)
+Jules Brown, Jr., Intern (Summer 2020 + 2022)

-Ailani Brown, Intern (former)
+Ailani Brown, Intern (Spring 2021)

 DONATE